-MLT's budget is based on the estimated closing of 20-24 conservation easements.
-The average cost per easement to perpetually fund the Minnesota Land Trust's long-term monitoring and enforcement obligations is \$24,000, although in extraordinary circumstances additional funds may be warranted.
+The Land Trust expects to close 16 projects.
+The average cost per easement to perpetually fund the Minnesota Land Trust's long-term monitoring and enforcement obligations is \$24,000; in extreme circumstances, a larger amount may be sought.
 This figure has been determined by using a detailed stewardship funding calculator or "cost analysis" which is the industry standard according to the Land Trust Accreditation process.
-This cost analysis examines seventeen different categories of future annual expenditures related to the management of the easement and then calculates what the Land Trust needs in one-time funding to cover these various expenditures in perpetuity.
-In addition, the Land Trust seeks private contributions whenever possible to further leverage these state funds.
-The Minnesota Land Trust reviews and updates this cost-analysis periodically to ensure that the organization will have the capacity to fulfill its ongoing obligations.
 This cost-analysis is on file with the Lessard-Sams Outdoor Heritage Council staff and the Land Trust shares a new version with the Council whenever updates are made.